Project Themes

 In this project, students will develop a small engineering payload to be deployed on a high-altitude balloon.
 Students will work with mentors to develop the payload, along with the supporting electronics and systems required to conduct a simple test with a given sensor.
 Students will develop the test hypothesis and experiment design, assist with assembly of the payload, and its deployment.
 Upon recovering the payload, students will analyze the data and generate results in support of (or in contradiction of) the test hypothesis.
 This includes generating a final write-up and/or presentation communicating the hypothesis, the test procedures, data analysis, and conclusions.

-Human Research Analog Study
+Human Research Fellowship (HRF)

 Mars Rover Resource Utilization